bodkin-fletcher/tgdf/README.md

 Applying TGDF involves structuring data correctly, categorizing items, handling tags, and ensuring efficient processing.
 Here’s how to implement it:

 ### 1. Structuring Data
-- Encapsulate all data in an ITEM, a JSON object with a type-specific key and a nested "data" field.
+- Encapsulate all data in an ITEM, a JSON object with a type-specific key and its associated content.
 - The type-specific key must be lowercase and describe the data type as an actual, real-world concept (e.g., "text", "number", "bike")—not artificial constructs like "string" or "integer"—making it clear to a normal person.
-- The "data" field holds the actual content, ranging from simple values to complex nested structures.
+- For basic items, the content can be a simple value.
+For complex items, the content is a structured object with appropriate fields.

 #### Example:
 Here’s an example of a TGDF ITEM representing a "bike":